red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 5 osds: 5 up (since 3m), 5 in (since 95s); epoch: e85
 ~~~

-You can now proceed with the next OSD removal.
-Simply repeat the commands in the chapter
-after updating the `osd_id_to_remove=` command to match the OSD id.
-In this example you
+You can now proceed with the next OSD removal, Step 1, 2 and 3 of this chapter (Remove OSDs from the Ceph Cluster).
+Simply update the `osd_id_to_remove=` command in Step 1 to match the OSD id.

-would then proceed with the following values:
+**Note:** In our test environment we repeated Step 1, 2 and 3 with the following values:

 * `osd_id_to_remove=4`
 * `osd_id_to_remove=3`

-Here is a screen capture of our test environment.
+Here are the commands for this example after the first OSD (5) is removed and purged from Ceph.

 ~~~
 $ osd_id_to_remove=4